Skip to main content

 4. Trauma plus vomiting: A head injury followed by repeated vomiting or loss of consciousness.

-5. Worst-ever headache: A headache that feels different from any prior headache, especially with neck stiffness or fever.
+5. Worst-ever headache: A headache that feels different from any prior headache, particularly with neck stiffness or fever.

 Key Takeaways